mambax7/jill_booking/jill_booking/docs/readme.txt

 What is Jill Booking Module?
 ======================

-The purpose of this module is to provide a venue booking module
+The purpose of this module is to provide a Venue Booking module